Azwedo/devlink-with-firebase/README.md

 3. Navigate to 'Site Settings' and then to 'Apps & Integrations'.
 In the 'API access' section, generate an API token.
 Save this token to your .env file.
 3. Return to the dashboard and select 'Components'.
 There, you'll find a "Export components" button.
 Click on it to reveal a .json file.
 Extract the siteId variable from this file and add it to your environment variables.
 4. If you haven't installed it yet, run npm i `@webflow/webflow-cli -g` to get the Webflow CLI.

+### Webflow DevLink Synchronization
+Ensure that you only export components that have been published in Webflow.
+To do this, click outside the updated components and make sure to publish them.
+Note that publishing the components does not immediately update the codebase.
+To synchronize them, execute `npm run sync`.
 <br><br/>

 # End 😊